-Are you trying to incorporate more plants into your diet but struggle with how to do it?
+Are you trying to incorporate more plants into your diet but not sure where to start?
 Or perhaps you’ve already transitioned to a mostly plant-based diet but feel that something is missing.
 Or maybe you’re feeling really good after switching to all plant-based eating because you lost weight and have more energy, but just want to make sure you’re on the right track and not missing any essential nutrients.

 We should talk!
-I’d love to take a look at what you’re eating and see how we can work together.
-My goal is to help people get over the hump of getting stuck while trying to eat well and feel nourished on a plant-based diet.
-I customize a plan for each individual based on what you enjoy eating and your lifestyle.
+My passion is helping people enjoy more plant-based foods for better health and quality of life.
+Each meal plan is customized to each individual based on food preferences and lifestyles.
 There is not one cookie-cutter meal plan for everyone.
 Getting to know you, your family, your daily routine and your goals will help us define, together, what optimal health looks and feels like for YOU.

 Plants have the power to heal hundreds of ailments, most of which stem from inflammation caused by inflammatory foods.
 Plant-based eating has been clinically shown to reverse conditions like diabetes and heart disease, lower blood pressure, prevent cancer, alleviate arthritis, help with autoimmune disease and improve cognitive health.
 It’s also been shown to help people lose weight, gain energy and be happy!
 If you have diabetes you may see a vast improvement in blood sugar.
 If you have high blood pressure you may be able to lower your blood pressure and possibly lower or even go off your medication.
 If you experience symptoms of autoimmune disease you may minimize symptoms with plant-based eating.
 The benefits are pretty much endless.

-Email or call me today for an appointment or visit Nutrition Services to learn more.
+Email or call me today for an appointment or visit Nutrition Services or the Membership Options to learn more.
 And if you just want to get to know each other a little better before we get started then please send me a note! firstname.lastname@example.org

 Can’t wait to meet you! -nichole